 School keeps a variety of records for all children, including those with SEND.

-Where pupils have individual targets on learning plans, these are reviewed using an online program called Provision Map.
-At the review, progress towards these targets is measured on the following scale:
+Where pupils have individual targets on SEND Learning plans, these are reviewed termly during the SEND review meeting.
+At the review, progress towards these targets is discussed, and if targets are not met additional strategies are planned.